uhkniazi/SCTU_COSMOS_DB_Paper/README.md

 # Manuscript Under Review in Journal Clinical Trials
-# An Open-Source SQL Database Schema for Integrated Clinical and Translational Data Management in Clinical Trials - perspective of a Cancer Research UK clinical trials unit
+# An Open-Source SQL Database Schema for Integrated Clinical and Translational Data Management in Clinical Trials

 # Supplementary Material